Equivariant infinite loop space theory, the space level story: Introduction

 \subsection{Acknowledgements}

-This work was partially supported by Simons Foundation grant No. 359449 (Ang\'elica Osorno) and the Woodrow Wilson Career Enhancement Fellowship held by the third-named author, and an AMS Simons Travel grant held by the second-named author.
-An NSF RTG grant supported a month long visit of the third-named author and a week long visit of the second-named author to Chicago.
-Part of the writing took place while the second-named author was in residence at the Hausdorff Research Institute for Mathematics, and she is thankful for their hospitality.
+This work was partially supported by Simons Foundation grant No. 359449, a Woodrow Wilson Career Enhancement Fellowship, and NSF grant DMS-1709302, held by Osorno, and by an AMS Simons Travel grant, NSF grant DMS-1709461/1850644, NSF CAREER grant DMS-1943925, and NSF FRG grant DMS-2052988 held by Merling.
+An NSF RTG grant supported a month long visit of Osorno and a week long visit of Merling to Chicago.
+Part of the writing took place while Merling was in residence at the Hausdorff Research Institute for Mathematics, and she is thankful for their hospitality.

 We would like to thank the following people for many insightful discussions that helped shape ideas during the long course of this project: Clark Barwick, Andrew Blumberg, Anna Marie Bohmann, Emanuele Dotto, Bertrand Guillou, Nick Gurski, Lars Hesselholt, Mike Hill, Niles Johnson, Cary Malkiewich, Kristian Moi, Irakli Patchkoria, Emily Riehl, Jonathan Rubin, and Stefan Schwede.